Chibi-Scheme

 => <opcode> ; takes 2 args, sets the field located at the index

-string-set! are O(n), so they should be avoided in
+string-ref and string-set! are O(n), so they should

 In general you should use high-level APIs such as string-map